AdguardTeam/Scriptlets/wiki/about-trusted-scriptlets.md

 example.org#%#//scriptlet('trusted-replace-fetch-response'[, pattern, replacement[, propsToMatch]])
 ```

-- pattern - optional, argument for matching contents of responseText that should be replaced.
+- `pattern` — optional, argument for matching contents of responseText that should be replaced.
 If set, `replacement` is required;
 possible values:
   - `*` to match all text content
   - non-empty string
   - regular expression
-- replacement — optional, should be set if `pattern` is set.
+- `replacement` — optional, should be set if `pattern` is set.
 String to replace the response text content matched by `pattern`.
 Empty string to remove content.
 Defaults to empty string.
-- propsToMatch - optional, string of space-separated properties to match; possible props:
+- `propsToMatch` — optional, string of space-separated properties to match; possible props:
   - string or regular expression for matching the URL passed to fetch call; empty string, wildcard `*` or invalid regular expression will match all fetch calls
   - colon-separated pairs `name:value` where
     - `name` is [`init` option name](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch#parameters)